semmypurewal/BeginningJavaScript/04-conditionals/readme.md

 and a set of code.
 It executes the code only if the boolean expression evaluates to `true`.

-    var num = 105;
+    var age = 25;

-    if (num > 100) {
+    if (age >= 13) {
-        console.log("the number is bigger than 100");
+        console.log("You can have a Facebook account!");
     }
     console.log("finished!");

-    //=> the number is bigger than 100
+    //=> You can have a Facebook account!
     //=> finished!

-In this case, the value stored in `num` is bigger than 100, so both logging statements are executed.
+In this case, the value stored in `age` is bigger than 13, so both logging statements are executed.
 Similarly, if the boolean expression evaluates to `false` the code-block will be skipped over.

-    var num = 99;
+    var age = 11;

-    if (num > 100) {
+    if (age > 13) {
-        console.log("the number is bigger than 100");
+        console.log("You can have a Facebook account!");
     }
     console.log("finished!");

     //=> finished!

-Since the value stored in `num` is not bigger than 100 (it's 99), it skips over the `if` statements associated code block and just executes the final log statement.
+Since the value stored in `age` is not greater than or equal to 13 (it's 11), it skips over the `if` statements associated code block and just executes the final log statement.

-We can use an `if` statement in a function pretty easily.
+Let's try using an `if` statement in a function.
 Suppose we want to project the more irreverent side of our personality on Twitter by making sure that every single one of our tweets includes "LOL".
-We could write a function that guarantees that's always the case.
+We can write a function using an `if` statement that guarantees that's always the case.

      improveTweet("this tweet needs to be improved");
      //=> this tweet needs to be improved lol